Science Curriculum for the Adolescent Aged Twelve to Fifteen Years

 turbidity

-.07 Investigate the nature of matter, including atoms and their structure, particle theory, molecular structure, ionisation
+.07 Investigate the nature of matter, including atoms and their structure (protons, neutrons and electrons), particle theory, molecular structure, ionisation

 .08 Review and extend knowledge of elements, compounds, chemical reactions, acids and bases, salts, oxidation, valences, the carbon compounds of organic chemistry